smarter-sh/community/contributors/guide/issue-triage.md

 ## Scope

-These guidelines serve as a primary document for triaging incoming issues to Kubernetes.
+These guidelines serve as a primary document for triaging incoming issues to Smarter.
 SIGs and projects are encouraged to use this guidance as a starting point, and customize to address specific triaging needs.

-**Note:** These guidelines only apply to the Kubernetes repository.
-Usage for other Kubernetes-related GitHub repositories is TBD.
+**Note:** These guidelines only apply to the Smarter repository.
+Usage for other Smarter-related GitHub repositories is TBD.

 ## What Is Triaging?

 Issue triage is a process by which a SIG intakes and reviews new GitHub issues and requests, and organizes them to be actioned—either by its own members, or by other SIGs.
 Triaging involves categorizing issues and pull requests based on factors such as priority/urgency, SIG ownership of the issue, and the issue kind (bug, feature, etc.).

 Triage can happen asynchronously and continuously, or in regularly scheduled meetings.
-Several Kubernetes SIGs and projects have adopted their own approaches to triaging.
+Several Smarter SIGs and projects have adopted their own approaches to triaging.

 ## Why Is Triaging Beneficial?